Frequently Asked Questions

 What sorts of things will I study when I go onto degree?

 Exploring the Past leads onto degrees in History, Archaeology or Religion, or indeed a combination of those subjects.
 That means that you could go onto to study a wide range of topics ranging from medieval slavery to Egyptian archaeology to Ancient Greek society to the religions of the East.
+Here’s a list of Degrees you could study.

 For more information on the modules you might take as part of your degree: